 - Termination for market, technological or structural reasons related to the company, with a minimum notice of 15 to 30 days by the employer

-Employers are responsible for deducting 10 percent of any wages earned above the amount of $500.
-They must pay this money to the Timor-Leste Revenue Service.
+Employers are responsible for deducting 10 percent of any wages earned above the amount of 6,000USD for resident employees.
+Non-residents pay a flat rate of 10% on any Timor-Leste sourced taxable income.
+Taxes are paid to the Timor-Leste Revenue Service.
 It is also the employer’s responsibility to provide employees with Wage Income Tax information.

 Health Insurance and Other Benefits

-Timor-Leste’s health care system is predominantly publically funded, so employer-provided health care is not required.
+Timor-Leste’s health care system is predominantly publicly funded, so employer-provided health care is not required.